dpkerins/CV/README.md

 ## <a name="skills">Skills</a>

 - <strong>Fast Self Learner</strong>: I am great at teaching myself new skills in order to complete a project.
 At Makers, I picked up React and Prisma in order to use them for our final project, both of which were new to everyone on our team.
 As a member of a two-person growing sales team in my past work, teaching myself new skills like Excel, EDI systems, Sales Management Softwares, was a regular part of my work.
+In a Junior Developer role this will allow me to be adaptable when working on new projects and technologies.

 - <strong>Attention to Detail</strong>: My strong attention to detail comes across in my programming in specific results, and DRY readable code.
 In my work I handled many accounts, sales, contracts and supply chain.
 The complex sales reporting and processing required a strong eye for detail in order to become as profitable as possible.
 Film Distribution is a royalty business and requires the most accurate sales reporting and accounting to be successful.
 Though I have an aptitude for attention to detail, I never let perfectionism stop me from achieving and creating a workable result.